TWA Hotel: Critical reception

 In the September 2–9, 2019, issue of Time, the hotel was placed on the magazine's list of "The World's Greatest Places of 2019".
 The hotel was featured as the cover story in Interior Design magazine's September 2019 issue.
+The project also won the New York State Office of Parks, Recreation and Historic Preservation's 2019 preservation award as well.
+In 2024, aviation consultant Skytrax ranked TWA Hotel as North America's best airport hotel and the world's third-best airport hotel, a ranking the hotel retained in 2025.